 - Study Subject: The studentships are awarded for healthcare professionals.
 The MSc and PhD in Palliative Care have made a global impact on the volume of high quality research used to inform clinical care and palliative care policy.

-- Award: Each support will fund tuition fees, travel, accommodation and living expenses.
+- Award: Each scholarship will fund tuition fees, travel, accommodation and living expenses.
 Additional research costs are available for the PhD student.

 - Nationality: Available for African citizens